-In 1994, a team of Montgomery County parents set a goal: independent housing options for their adult children with psychiatric disabilities.
-They believed that individuals who were well enough to live alone would grow happier and healthier when given the chance to be on their own.
-Today, Housing Unlimited owns more than 60 MC properties serving more than 170 individuals – and more homes are set to open this coming year.
-Rents are based on each tenant's income, and are capped to provide security and encourage employment.
-And Housing Unlimited's focus is just that: housing, and education about the responsibilities it entails and the great privileges it brings.
-Residents remain free to make their own decisions when it comes to therapy and medical care.
-A Tenants' Council strengthens leadership and organizational skills, and ensures that tenants have a voice in their day-to-day lives.
-Housing Unlimited's approach is effective and its program in demand: the current waiting list is two years long.
-Your contribution will help even more individuals with psychiatric disabilities become proudly independent.
+In 1994, a team of Montgomery County parents set a goal: independent housing for their adult children in mental health recovery.
+They believed their children would grow happier and healthier when empowered to live safely on their own.
+Today, Housing Unlimited owns 90 homes, providing 247 individuals with housing — as well as the responsibilities it entails and the great privileges it brings.
+Rents are based on each tenant's income and are capped both to provide security and encourage employment.
+Residents remain free to make their own decisions about private support services.
+A Tenants' Council strengthens leadership and organizational skills and ensures that tenants have a voice in their day-to-day lives.
+The current waitlist for this effective program is six to twelve months: your contribution will help even more individuals in mental health recovery become proudly independent.